 Adoption—a word that is all-encompassing and often stereotyped in different ways.
-Many don’t understand the ramifications of adoption to the family, child, and community.
+Many don’t understand the ramifications of the adoption journey to the family, child, and community.
 It is often stereotyped in movies or other media as “happily ever after” or as hopeless children who never find “their family or home.”
 Have you, as an adoptive parent, ever been asked any of these questions: What was your adoption experience?
 What led you to adoption?
 What does openness in adoption mean?
 This episode of Gladney reFRAMED answers these questions surrounding adoption and explains the domestic adoption process.
 Emily Morehead (the domestic adoptive program manager) hosts, and Bailey Gutherie (an adoptive mother), as well as Ashley Whiteside (manager of domestic infant adoption), join Morehead on the show.
 Bailey shares her experiences and the education process during her domestic adoption.
-This episode discusses many aspects of the adoption process, including what leads families to start the adoption process, how to discuss and work through losses experienced during the process, how the roller coaster experience of the adoption can impact families, the waiting process and how families face the waiting period, how to acquire various support, and how to educate others about adoption.
+This episode discusses many aspects of the adoption process, including what leads families to start the adoption process, how to discuss and work through losses experienced during the process, how the roller coaster experience of the adoption journey can impact families, the waiting process, and how families face the waiting period, how to acquire various support, and how to educate others about the adoption journey.

-One important issue discussed was the importance of the couple being aligned, or being on the same page, before starting the actual adoption process.
+One important issue discussed was the importance of the couple being aligned, or being on the same page, before starting the actual adoption journey and process.
 Initially, when first discussing adoption, the couple may not be fully aligned, and that is okay.
 It may take one person more time to be fully comfortable with the complexities of adoption than the other person, and that is okay as well.
 However, it is important that the couple realizes and understands the issues that need to be resolved so they can meet on a common page.

-Bailey shared her story about how she was practically “nagging” her husband every day, asking almost daily, “Are you ready yet?
+Bailey shared her adoption story about how she was practically “nagging” her husband every day, asking almost daily, “Are you ready yet?
 Are you ready yet?”
 She finally realized that she needed to compromise on the timeline and give him some space.
 She joyfully remembers the day her husband told her he was ready.

 Dealing with infertility is hard.
 It is an evolving process and something you never completely get past.
 Bailey discussed how she was never officially diagnosed, but they suffered many losses through miscarriages, even when in the adoption process.
 Bailey shared her grieving process, how differently her husband and herself grieved, and how and when she shared this information with her caseworker.
 At the very beginning of the adoption process, Bailey wasn’t sure how much and what to share about the losses with their caseworker.
 But, as the process continued, she learned that it was important for the caseworker to have this information because this would enable her to help safeguard the family and their hearts, especially during the matching with a birth mother phase of the adoption process.

 Being open and communicating with your caseworker is so vital.
-I know it can feel strange to share a lot of personal information with someone who is almost a complete stranger.
+I know it can feel strange to share a lot of personal information with someone who is almost a stranger.
 I am a social worker and an adoptive mother, so I understand both sides.
 But I will also tell you that it is very beneficial to be as open as possible with your history and any issues that are affecting your family.
 Caseworkers are there to help and support you, and having information that is complete allows them to support you in the best way possible.

 Emily had wonderful insight related to adoption, loss, and infertility.
 She stated that adoption only solves one thing in terms of the loss.
 It doesn’t solve pregnancy loss or genetics/biology loss, but it does help solve the loss of having a family.
 She also mentioned it’s very common and beneficial for families that have experienced loss or infertility to attend counseling or support groups.